 Nothing says Valentine’s Day quite like conversation hearts!
-These conversation heart patterns are perfect for a Valentine’s Day party, math center or homeschool activity.
-Print off the colorful pattern strips, grab a bag of the sweet treats, and you’re all set for some irresistible math.
+These conversation heart pattern strips are perfect for a Valentine’s Day party, math center or homeschool activity.

 This post contains Amazon affiliate links.